-5 Easy Pork Marinade Recipes That Are Perfect For Barbecue Season
+5 Easy Pork Marinade Recipes Perfect For Dinner Tonight

 - Using the tip of a small knife, make shallow slashes all over 1 pork tenderloin, then coat in lime mixture evenly.
 Turn occasionally.

-- Barbecue, lid closed, over medium, basting often with marinade for the first 10 minutes.
+- Heat a large non-stick frying pan over medium-high.
+Add 1 tsp oil, then pork.
+Sear meat, turning often, until dark golden brown, 5 to 7 min.
+Transfer pork to prepared sheet, then brush with marinade.

-- Continue grilling until an instant-read thermometer inserted into thickest part of pork reads 155F, 15 to 20 more minutes.
-Let rest 5 minutes, then slice.
+- Roast until an instant-read thermometer inserted into thickest part of pork reads 155F, 20 to 22 min.
+Let rest 5 min, then slice.
 Sprinkle with ¼ cup shredded fresh mint.

 Jerk Pork Marinade (not too hot!)